Experts Agree Niacinamide Is a Miracle Skin Care Vitamin—Here's Why

 You May Also Like: 6 Skin Care Ingredients Dermatologists Say Really Work

-Beyond that, studies have shown niacinamide to be soothing and an anti-inflammatory, proving beneficial in the treatment of rosacea.
+Studies have also shown niacinamide to be soothing and an anti-inflammatory, proving beneficial in the treatment of rosacea.
 “It also has anti-acne benefits and studies have shown it actually outperforms some prescription acne treatments,” Dr. Gross says, adding that it also has the ability to reduce hyperpigmentation, because it inhibits melanosome transfer from melanocytes to keratinocytes.
 “In regards to acne, it actually can control the sebum production in skin,” Dr. Howard says.
-“It’s also been studied quite extensively for its impact on treating wrinkles and skin aging.”
+“It’s been studied quite extensively for its impact on treating wrinkles and skin aging.”

-According to Dr. Gross, niacinamide is one of the best-studied anti-aging ingredients with a strong safety profile.
-An added bonus: Because it has anti-inflammatory properties, as well as its barrier-strengthening properties, it is fairly tolerable in all skin types.
+Not convinced by all of the above?
+According to Dr. Gross, niacinamide can hang its hat on the fact that it's one of the best-studied anti-aging ingredients with a strong safety profile.
+An added bonus: Because it has anti-inflammatory properties, as well as its barrier-strengthening properties, it is fairly tolerable for use in all skin types.
 So what’s next?
 “We’re going to see more and more of it popping up in skin care,” Dr. Howard says.